jram4/schoology-sdk/VISION.md

 *   A **unified view** of all courses, groups, grades, and deadlines.
 *   **Proactive insights** that surface what's important, right now.
-*   **Actionable components** that turn information into plans and actions directly within the chat.
+*   **Intelligent Context Dumps** to the LLM, enabling semantic search and powerful reasoning over all course materials.

 It moves the user from being an "information puller" to a "decision maker."

 ---

-## Core Features
+## Core Features (Revised)

-### 1. The Daily Briefing
+### 1. The Daily Briefing (Assignments & Events)

-*   **Description:** This is the cornerstone feature.
-At any time, the user can ask for a complete, prioritized summary of their academic and campus life.
-The Co-Pilot will scan all courses and groups to synthesize a single, digestible intelligence report.
+*   **Description:** This is the cornerstone feature, providing a complete, prioritized summary of upcoming academic deadlines and campus life events.
-*   **Interaction:** The user prompts, "What's my daily briefing?" or "What's up for today?".
+*   **Interaction:** The user prompts, "What's my daily briefing?"
 The Co-Pilot responds with a rich, interactive component that displays:
     *   **High-Priority Tasks:** Assignments and assessments due within the next 24-48 hours.
-    *   **Key Announcements:** An intelligent summary of important new posts, filtering out social chatter.
     *   **Upcoming Events:** A unified calendar view of class events, club meetings, and school-wide deadlines.
 *   **Example Prompts:**
     *   `"What's my briefing?"`
     *   `"What do I need to worry about today?"`
-    *   `"Give me a rundown of the week."`

-### 2. The Performance Dashboard
+### 2. The Universal Resource Finder (LLM-Native Search)

-*   **Description:** This feature transforms the stressful, reactive process of checking grades into a proactive and insightful experience.
-It tracks grade changes, provides context, and helps the user understand their academic standing at a glance.
-*   **Interaction:** When a new grade is posted, the Co-Pilot can proactively alert the user.
-The user can also ask, "How are my grades?".
-The Co-Pilot will render an interactive component showing:
-    *   **New Grade Alerts:** A prominent notification for any recently posted grade.
-    *   **Class Averages:** A clean list of current averages for all courses.
-    *   **Performance Trends:** Simple visual indicators (e.g., `↑` or `↓`) to show if a grade has improved or declined since the last new entry.
-The user can then ask follow-up questions like, `"Why did my Physics grade change?"` to get a breakdown.
+*   **Description:** This feature replaces manual clicking through course folders.
+The Co-Pilot provides the LLM with a complete, structured context of all course materials (links, files, assignments, notes), allowing the AI to perform a semantic search and reasoning based on content and intent.
+*   **Interaction:** The user asks a question about a resource.
+The Co-Pilot calls a "context dump" tool, which returns the entire course material structure.
+The LLM then reasons over this data and returns the correct link and context.
 *   **Example Prompts:**
-    *   `"Any new grades?"`
-    *   `"How am I doing in AP Calculus?"`
-    *   `"Show me my current academic performance."`
+    *   `"Where is the syllabus for AP English?"`
+    *   `"Find the PDF about the derivative in my Calculus class."`
+    *   `"What resources do I have for the Hamlet unit?"`

-### 3. The Interactive Planner
+### 3. The Intelligent Update Digest

-*   **Description:** This feature turns the static "To-Do" list into a dynamic, personal planning workspace.
-It allows the user to organize their assignments and personal tasks, turning intent into a concrete plan.
-*   **Interaction:** The user prompts, "Help me plan my night."
-The Co-Pilot fetches all upcoming assignments and presents them in a `fullscreen` Kanban-style board component.
-The user can:
-    *   **Prioritize:** Drag and drop tasks into "To Do," "In Progress," and "Done" columns.
-    *   **Augment:** Add their own personal tasks (e.g., "Study for SAT," "Finish college essay").
-    *   **Persist:** The state of the board is saved, so the plan is always up-to-date and can be revisited in any future conversation.
+*   **Description:** This solves the "Signal vs. Noise" problem by synthesizing the Schoology feed and prioritizing announcements from teachers and administrators over social chatter.
+It tracks which updates have been seen to provide a true "What's New" experience.
+*   **Interaction:** The user asks, "Any new announcements?"
+The Co-Pilot queries its stateful mirror and returns only the posts received since the last interaction, often summarizing the most important items.
 *   **Example Prompts:**
-    *   `"Let's plan my week."`
-    *   `"I have 3 hours to work, what should I focus on?"`
-    *   `"Show me my current plan."`
+    *   `"What are the key announcements today?"`
+    *   `"Any updates from the US Student Notices group?"`

+### 4. The Performance Dashboard (Future)

+*   **Description:** Transforms reactive grade checking into a proactive and insightful experience by tracking grade changes and providing performance context.
+*   **Interaction:** The user asks, "How are my grades?".
+The Co-Pilot renders an interactive component showing new grade alerts, class averages, and performance trends (`↑` or `↓`).

+---